PeterPlucinski/peterplucinski.github.io/_posts/2018-02-17-setting-up-jwt-authentication-with-laravel-and-vue-part-2.md

 ```

-Finally, to create the guard we'll be add a `beforeEach()` method to our router:
+Finally, to create the navigation guard we'll be adding a `beforeEach()` method to our router:

 ```
 router.beforeEach((to, from, next) => {